RolandMostoha/Enhance-DeepLearning/README.md

    * Callback URL *: `http://127.0.0.1:8080/`
 3. Set the generated Client ID and Client Secret in `configs/fitbit_auth_config.json`

-After the successful authentication, you can use the `FitbitDataProvider` to collect your health records.
+After the successful authentication, you can use `FitbitDataProvider` to collect your health records.

 If you want to add more features, you can update the `src/model/records.py` and extend the `FitbitDataProvider` class.